Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 The concentration limits for respirable coal mine dust are 0.5 mg/m3 for intake air at underground mines.

-The NIOSH has established standards for rating filtration systems, which is governed by Part 84 of Title 42 of the Code of Federal Regulations.
-Mechanisms designed for respiratory protection are classified under air purifying respirators and chemical protection cartridges.
+NIOSH has set standards for rating filtration systems under Part 84 of Title 42 of the Code of Federal Regulations.
+These standards categorize respiratory protection mechanisms into air-purifying respirators and chemical protection cartridges.

 Conclusion

-A dust collection system is a method for removing particulate contaminants from the air in production facilities, workshops, and industrial complexes.
+A dust collection system removes particulate contaminants from the air in production facilities, workshops, and industrial complexes.

-As concerns for the environment have grown, dust collection systems have become a necessity for industries that produce large amounts of dust particles and ambient gasses.
+As concerns for the environment have grown, dust collection systems have become necessary for industries that produce large amounts of dust particles and ambient gasses.

 Each industry has a different array of pollutants and harmful particles to be removed.

-With the growing concern for the environment, dust collection systems have become a vital part of several industrial and manufacturing operations.
+With the growing concern for the environment, dust collection systems have become vital to many industrial and manufacturing operations.

 A baghouse is a pollution control device that uses tubes, envelopes, or cartridges to remove, capture, and separate dirt, particulate matter, and dust from the air of a manufacturing or processing facility.
 The main components of a baghouse are the media or bags used to filter the particles from the air as it passes through the system...